op7ic/BlueTeam.Lab/README.md

 | Allow-Velociraptor-GUI  | wazuh-nsg  | [Your Public IP](https://ipinfo.io/json) | * | Wazuh | 10000 |
 | Allow-Fleet-GUI  | wazuh-nsg  | [Your Public IP](https://ipinfo.io/json) | * | Wazuh | 9999 |

-Internally the following static IPs and hostnames are used in 10.0.0.0/16 range for this enviroment:
+Internally the following static IPs and hostnames are used in 10.0.0.0/16 range for this enviroment in the default configuration:

 | Host  | Role | Internal IP |
 | ------------- | ------------- | ------------- |